 - Taking medications as prescribed

-- Only using drugs that are prescribed
+- Using only medications that are prescribed

-other problems that may contribute to their addiction.
+- Counseling helps patients address personal, social or other problems that may contribute to their addiction.
 Examples can be:

 - Difficult situations at work or home